bbkane/dotfiles/Notes.md

 https://USERNAME@github.com/REPO_OWNER/REPO_NAME.git
 ```

+I can see what I've changed before adding and commit if I use `git diff`

 ## GIMP Notes
 1. To make it more like an IDE, use Windows->Single Window Mode
 2. Open windows (Colors, Brushes, Layers, etc), and grab the tab. drag it till you see a blue line.
 Then release, and blam, it fits